SanShiv1312/Notes/SEM-3/SCSA1304-ADS/UNIT-3/README.md

 ##### Sub-Graph :
 - A graph whose vertices and edges are subsets of another graph.
 - Considering graph G = (V, E) , then the Graph G' =(V', E') is considered as a Sub-Graph of G if V' ⊆ V and E' ⊆ E
-- V refers to Vertices and E refers to Edges and '⊆' refers to subset.
+- V refers to `Vertices` and E refers to `Edges` and '⊆' refers to `Subset`.

+##### Cycle/Cyclic-Graph :
+- A Cyclic graph is a graph containing at least one graph cycle.
+- A Cycle in a directed graph is a directed path that originates and terminates at same node.
+- A Cyclic graph is a directed graph that contains a path from at least one node back to itself.
+- One which is not cyclic is termed as `Acyclic`
+- Generally a tree is stated as 'Connected Acyclic Graph'.
+- Tree can also be stated as 'Directed Acyclic Graph' (DAG).